Azure/AML-Kubernetes/README.md

 * [Train model on-premises with outbound proxy server](https://docs.microsoft.com/azure/azure-arc/kubernetes/quickstart-connect-cluster#5-connect-using-an-outbound-proxy-server)
 * [Train model on-premises with NFS datastore](./docs/setup-ephemeral-nfs-volume.md)

-## Release notes

-New features are released at a biweekly cadance.

-**July 2, 2021 Release**

-* New Kubernetes distributions support, OpenShift Kubernetes and GKE (Google Kubernetes Engine).
-* Autoscale support.
-If the user-managed Kubernetes cluster enables the autoscale, the cluster will be automatically scaled out or scaled in according to the volume of active runs and deployments.
-* Performance improvement on job laucher, which shortens the job scheduling time to a great deal.

 ## Region availability

 Azure Arc-enabled Machine Learning is currently supported in these regions where Azure Arc is available: